til-schneider/slim-wiki/src/articles/cheat_sheets/Markdown_cheat_sheet.md

 _italics_,  **bold**, ~~strike through~~ and `code()`
 ~~~

-Want to mark something in your article to fix later?
+Want to mark something in your page to fix later?
 Add a yellow TODO or FIXME marker:

 ~~~markdown
 Simply write TODO or FIXME.